kiarie404/attachment_website/README.md

 2. Increasing integrity checks. (for lecturers)

 ##### Why paperwork is not OK
-1. Papers are no the best things to use when writing content that needs frequent editing.
+1. Papers are not the best things to use when writing content that needs frequent editing.
 Editing means you have to re-print and re-scan a document.
 2. Papers are not portable.
 An online e-book is more portable.
-3. Papers do not produce interactive environments for the reader.
+3. Papers do not provide an interactive environment for the reader.
 For example: you can't include links, themes or interactive menus.